George Smathers: Senate leadership

 Smathers' legislative abilities quickly attracted the attention of Senate Majority Leader Lyndon B. Johnson, who brought Smathers into his inner circle as Secretary of the Senate Caucus, the third most powerful position in the party caucus.
-When Johnson suffered a heart attack in 1956, Smathers became acting Senate Majority leader during Johnson's hospitalization.
-Smathers rejected Johnson's request to later become Whip and recommended Mike Mansfield, instead.
-Smathers' refusal to become Johnson's Whip precluded Smathers from becoming Majority Leader when Johnson became Vice President in 1961.
+When Johnson suffered a heart attack in 1956, Smathers became acting Senate majority leader during Johnson's hospitalization.
+Smathers rejected Johnson's request to later become whip and recommended Mike Mansfield instead.
+Smathers' refusal to become Johnson's whip precluded Smathers from becoming majority leader when Johnson became vice president in 1961.
 Smathers retained his position and influence as Secretary of the Democratic Caucus under Majority Leader Mike Mansfield in the sixties.
-No other Floridian has ever risen as high in either the Democratic or Republican Senate Caucus.
+No other Floridian has ever risen as high in either the Democratic or Republican Senate caucuses.
 Smathers also served as chairman of the important Democratic Senatorial Campaign Committee for six years.

 Smathers helped pass bills to create Medicare and Medicaid, the Clean Air Act, sponsored the creation of the Small Business Administration and the Senate Select Committee on Aging, and was the Senate sponsor of the Kerr-Smathers Individual Retirement Accounts (IRAs).
 He steered critical reforms of the Transportation and Immigration acts and legislation moving federal holidays to Mondays, essentially creating the modern three-day weekend.

 "Senator From Latin America"

 Senator Smathers was an early and longstanding advocate for aid to the countries of Latin America.
 Smathers continually urged vital improvements in sanitation and infrastructure as well as increased trade and economic aid to modernize Latin American economies.
 Smathers recommended a joint OAS (Organization of American States) military force that would replace individual national armies to maintain the peace and fight communism.
 For his leadership on Latin America, his Senate colleagues dubbed Smathers "The Senator From Latin America".

+In February 1960 he was dispatched alongside William D. Pawley to the Dominican Republic in order to convince the Dominican Republic dictator, Rafael Trujillo, to step down.
+Trujillo refused.